 Often people start a pellet grill without following the manufacturer’s instructions, we want to tell you that it is really important to read and follow the initial startup process of a pellet grill from the instruction manual.

 You need to know the specific time interval during which optimal preheating of your pellet grill needs to be done before setting the required temperature.

 If you set the desired temperature directly without going through the preheating process, it will overfeed the firepot by the auger system and result in a rise in temperature.

-In addition, if you place food inside the grill immediately without preheating process of the pellet grill, it will also promote temperature swings in the Pit Boss pellet grill.
-If you want to convert your Pit Boss propane gas grill into natural gas grill here is the complete guide.
+In addition, if you place food inside the grill immediately without the preheating process of the pellet grill, it will also promote temperature swings in the Pit Boss pellet grill.
+If you want to convert your Pit Boss propane gas grill into a natural gas grill here is the complete guide.

 Moist Air Flow